SAP-samples/teched2022-DA180/exercises/ex6/README.md

 #g =  ox.graph_from_place('Germany', network_type = 'drive', custom_filter=cf)
 ````

-Use OSMNX to download only the highway network for a single region.
+Use OSMNX to download only the __highway network for a single region-shape__.
 ````Python
 # Collect the SHAPE of the region into geopandas dataframe
 hdf_RNK_SHAPE = stations_spatial.filter("\"krs_name\"='Landkreis Rhein-Neckar-Kreis'" ).select('uuid','krs_name', 'SHAPE').head(1)